The COVID-19 Federal Public Health Emergency Expired on May 11, 2023. Learn more.

 Members can log in to My Account to find participating in-network providers and facilities with the Find a Doctor tool.
 Certain nonemergency hospital and other medical services require preapproval from CareFirst.
 Customer Service can assist you with the directory or help you locate a practitioner or facility within a specific geographic area.

-Members also have 24/7 access to our free nurse advice line for help when you can’t reach your PCP or are unsure about your symptoms.
+Members have 24/7 access to our free nurse advice line for help when you can’t reach your PCP or are unsure about your symptoms.

 Members are encouraged to download CareFirst’s free mobile app to locate providers, urgent care centers, emergency rooms and more, 24/7.